WIC: Food Package

 No, you do not need to call your local WIC office to update your food package.

-The law requires USDA to review the WIC food packages every 10 years to make sure they reflect the latest nutrition science, health concerns, and cultural food choices.
+Federal regulations require the USDA to review the WIC food packages every 10 years to make sure they reflect the latest nutrition science, health concerns, and cultural food choices.

 USDA is committed to ensuring current nutrition science informs federal nutrition program standards, and updating the WIC food packages is a key part of that effort.